astronomer/airflow-guides/guides/install.md

 Press Enter to Continue
 ```

+Follow the directions in the output to perform the two domain challenges by adding the two DNS TXT records mentioned.
+Follow your DNS provider's guidance for how to set two values under the same key.

+We recommend temporarily setting a short time to live (TTL) value for the DNS records to expedite the setup process.

-## 2. Create a Kubernetes secret with your PostgreSQL connection
+## 3. Create a Kubernetes secret with your PostgreSQL connection

 If you do not already have a PostgreSQL cluster, we recommend using a service like Compose, Amazon RDS, or Google Cloud SQL.